CoderDojoBrighton/sensehat-flask/code/README.md

 The code should be run on your Raspberry Pi with a [sense HAT](https://www.raspberrypi.com/documentation/accessories/sense-hat.html) attached.

+If you do not have a Pi, the `sense_hat.py` file provides a stubbed version of the library to use.

 We recommend using a virtual environment, but this is optional:
 ```bash
 # Optional, but recommended